We are lucky enough to be part of a great natural trail system that attracts cyclists from all across the country!

 Trail make-up

-The Great Lakes Waterfront Trail consists of both on-road and off-road facilities.
-The Trail is about 30 per cent off-road along Lake Ontario and the St. Lawrence River, and about 10 per cent off-road on the Lake Erie, Detroit River and Lake St. Clair section.
+The Trail consists of both on-road and off-road facilities.
+About 30% of the Trail is off-road along Lake Ontario and the St. Lawrence River, about 14% is off-road on the Lake Erie, Detroit River and Lake St Clair section, and roughly 4% is off-road along the North Channel between Sault Ste.
+Marie and Sudbury.
+The route is primarily paved, with sections of unpaved path and gravel roads.

 Community profile and maps